Milnor Invariants and Twisted Whitney Towers: Whitney towers

 \subsection{Twisted Whitney disks and framings}

-The normal disk-bundle of a Whitney disk $W$ in $M$ is isomorphic to $D^2\times D^2$, and comes equipped with a canonical nowhere-vanishing \emph{Whitney section} over the boundary given by pushing $\partial W$ tangentially along one sheet and normally along the other, avoiding the tangential direction of $W$ (see Figure~\ref{Framing-of-Wdisk-fig}, and e.g.~1.7 of \cite{Sc}).
+The normal disk-bundle of a Whitney disk $W$ in $M$ is isomorphic to $D^2\times D^2$, and comes equipped with a canonical nowhere-vanishing \emph{Whitney section} over the boundary that can be described in the following way: The Whitney disk boundary circle $\partial W$ is the union of two arcs, each lying in a local sheet of the surfaces paired by $W$.
+The Whitney section is given by pushing $\partial W$ tangentially along one sheet, and normally off of the other sheet (while avoiding the tangential direction of $W$).
+See Figure~\ref{Framing-of-Wdisk-fig}, and for more details e.g.~1.7 of \cite{Sc}.
 Pulling back the orientation of $M$ with the requirement that the normal disks have $+1$ intersection with $W$ means the Whitney section determines a well-defined (independent of the orientation of $W$) relative Euler number $\omega(W)\in\Z$ which represents the obstruction to extending the Whitney section across $W$.
 Following traditional terminology, when $\omega(W)$ vanishes $W$ is said to be \emph{framed}.
 (Since $D^2\times D^2$ has a unique trivialization up to homotopy, this terminology is only mildly abusive.)
 In general when $\omega(W)=k$, we say that $W$ is $k$-\emph{twisted}, or just \emph{twisted} if the value of $\omega(W)$ is not specified.
 So a $0$-twisted Whitney disk is a framed Whitney disk.

-Note that a {\em framing} of $\partial A_i$ (respectively $A_i$) is by definition a trivialization of the normal bundle of the immersion.
+Note that for order zero surfaces a {\em framing} of $\partial A_i$ (respectively $A_i$) is by definition a trivialization of the normal bundle of the immersion.
 If the ambient $4$--manifold $M$ is oriented, this is equivalent to an orientation and a nonvanishing normal vector field on $\partial A_i$ (respectively $A_i$).
 The twisting $\omega(A_i)\in\Z$ of an order zero surface is also defined when a framing of $\partial A_i$ is given, and the order zero surface $A_i$ is said to be \emph{framed} when $\omega(A_i)=0$.